Why Is Home Insulation So Important?

-With heating and cooling requirements accounting for up to 50% to 70% of energy consumed by the average American home, it is not surprising at all that losing regulated indoor air results in a huge waste of energy.
+With heating and cooling accounting for up to 50% to 70% of energy consumed by the average American home, it’s not surprising that losing regulated indoor air results in a huge waste of energy.
 Unfortunately, 65% of homes in the U.S. are not properly insulated.
-If they were, they can enjoy a reduction in energy consumption of up to 20% and promote a more comfortable interior environment.
+If they were, they could enjoy a reduction in energy consumption of up to 20% and promote a more comfortable interior environment.
 If you want to improve your home insulation, it is best to start with your attic.

 Why Insulate Your Attic?

 Insulating your attic aids in reducing energy costs by cutting the amount of energy required to maintain comfort levels in your home.
-Your HVAC system works to stabilize temperature indoors so it will compensate for any change occurring anywhere in the home.
+Your HVAC system works to stabilize indoor temperature, so it will compensate for any change occurring anywhere in the home.
 If your attic is not insulated well, warm outdoor air can enter, making its way through your home seeking colder areas.

 As your home goes above your ideal temperature level, your HVAC system doubles down on the work to get you comfortable again.
-Prevent warm air from spreading in the first place through an uninsulated or improperly insulated attic and you prevent your HVAC system from needlessly guzzling energy, which will result in a drop in your electricity bill down the line.
+Prevent warm air from spreading through an uninsulated or improperly insulated attic and you will prevent your HVAC system from needlessly guzzling energy, which will result in a drop in your electricity bill down the line.

 Attic Insulation Options